standard-made/devops/qa-engineering/wiki/tc-adhoc-pipelines.md

 ### <span style="color:#A6A6A6"> **RUNNING ADHOC PIPELINES** </span>

 - **<span style="color:gold">ADHOC</span> PIPELINES ONLY:** Do not run or edit other pipelines or task groups without notifying the points of contact above.
 - **<span style="color:red">DO NOT</span>** copy automated test cases into other Project Test Plans.
-Runs should only be configured to use the [TestComplete Automation - Partner Portal]() Test Plan.
+Runs should only be configured to use the [STANDARD: Test Plan](/qa-engineering/wiki/wiki-test-plan.md).
 Copying into other Test Plans creates duplicate test case items in Azure DevOps and duplicate bindings within TestComplete.

 ![new_adhoc.png](/src/assets/new_adhoc.png)